Žinkovy: Etymology

-The oldest form of the name was Žizenkovy.
+The oldest form of the name of Žinkovy was Žizenkovy.
 The name was derived from the personal name Žizenka, meaning "Žizenka's (court)".

 Geography

 Žinkovy is located about 29 km south of Plzeň.
 It lies on the border between the Švihov Highlands and Blatná Uplands.
 The highest point is the hill Buč at 617 m above sea level.
 The Úslava River flows through the town.
 The territory of Žinkovy is rich in fishponds; south of the market town proper are two notable ponds, Labuť and Žinkovský rybník.

 History

 The first written mention of Žinkovy is from 1176, when it was owned by Oldřich of Žinkovy.
-His descendant built the Potštejn Castle near Žinkovy in 1252–1259 and became known as Lords of Potštejn.
+His descendant built the Potštejn Castle near Žinkovy in 1252–1259 and became known as the Lords of Potštejn.
 The estates of Potštejn and Žinkovy were merged and Žinkovy was promoted to a market town in the second half of the 13th century.
-Lords of Potštejn owned the area until the 15th century, then the castle became a ruin.
+The Lords of Potštejn owned the area until the 15th century, and then the castle became a ruin.

 At the beginning of the 16th century, when the site of the old castle was already overgrown with forest, the market town experienced its greatest period of development.
 Labuť pond was established.
 Revenues from brewing, cattle breeding, and the cultivation and sale of cereals increased.
 A Renaissance fortress was built in 1559.
-Development was slowed down by big fires in 1684 and 1743 and Žinkovy had to be rebuilt.
+Development was slowed down by large fires in 1684 and 1743 and Žinkovy had to be rebuilt.